elf4j/elf4j-provider/README.md

-`ServiceConfigurationManager.refreshConfiguration()` will reload the configuration file and apply the latest file properties during runtime. `ServiceConfigurationManager.refreshConfiguration(Properties)` will apply the passed-in properties as override, in addition to reloading the configuration file.
+`ServiceConfigurationManager.refreshConfiguration()` will reload the configuration file and apply the latest file properties during runtime. `ServiceConfigurationManager.refreshConfiguration(Properties)` will apply the passed-in properties as replacement, instead of reloading the configuration file.